 Donor Spotlight: David Featherman

-This week, we recognize David Featherman, former director of the Institute for Social Research.
-David and his wife Jo-Anna have been involved with UMS since the mid-1960s.
+David Featherman, former director of the Institute for Social Research, and his wife Jo-Anna have been involved with UMS since the mid-1960s.
 David is a former UMS Board Member and was a member of the Finance Committee.
-David and Jo-Anna have hosted a Delicious Experience fundraising event in their home, have attended many UMS events over the years, and they are generous supporters of School Day Performances.
+David and Jo-Anna have hosted a Delicious Experience fundraising event in their home, have attended many UMS events over the years, and are generous supporters of School Day Performances.
 In his interview, David shares about the role the arts and UMS have played in his life.

 Tell us a little about your background with the arts: Musical talents?
 First performing arts experience?
 Did you grow up with the arts or come to them as an adult?